w3c/wai-curricula/intro.md

 ### Suggested Teaching Outline

 The objective of this unit is to raise the awareness of students on the wide range of abilities and technologies that people use to interact with the Web, and to provide them with an understanding of assistive technologies, adaptive strategies, and how these relates to design features.
 It consists of the following lessons:

-* Lesson 1 "Stories of people with disabilities": demonstrates real examples of people with disabilities using assistive technologies and adaptive strategies to interact with the Web.
+* Stories of people with disabilities: demonstrates real examples of people with disabilities using assistive technologies and adaptive strategies to interact with the Web.
-* Lesson 2 "Diverse abilities, tools and barriers": introduces a broad variety of examples of different types of disabilities, including people with auditory, cognitive and learning, physical, speech, and visual disabilities.
+* Diverse abilities, tools and barriers: introduces a broad variety of examples of different types of disabilities, including people with auditory, cognitive and learning, physical, speech, and visual disabilities.
-* Lesson 3 "Assistive tools and adaptive strategies": provides more in-depth explanation of assistive technologies and adaptive strategies, and an opportunity for students to get more acquainted with some of them.
+* Assistive tools and adaptive strategies: provides more in-depth explanation of assistive technologies and adaptive strategies, and an opportunity for students to get more acquainted with some of them.
 * Lesson 4 "Principles of inclusive design": explains the basic principles of inclusive design, to address people with different accessibility needs, temporary and situational limitations, and other benefits.

 **Note**: This is a suggested teaching outline to help achieve the learning outcomes.
 Instructors might choose to adapt the sequence of the lessons or their content according to the particular audience and context.